 1.6 “Contract Year” - The term means a period of time beginning at 8 a.m.
 Central Time on October 1 and ending at 8 a.m.
 Central Time on October 1 of the following year.
 Allocations will be calculated using the storage volumes as of 8 a.m.
 Central Time each October 1, the first day of the Contract Year.

-1.7 “Conveyance” - The term means the Government conveyance of all, right, title, interest, and obligations in and to the Federal Helium System to the Purchaser as required under the provisions of the Helium Stewardship Act, 50 U.S.C. §167d(d), as amended.
+1.7 “Conveyance” - The term means the Government conveyance of all, right, title, interest, and obligations in and to the Federal Helium System to the Real Property Purchaser as required under the provisions of the Helium Stewardship Act, 50 U.S.C. §167d(d), as amended.

 1.8 “Day” - The term means a period of twenty-four (24) consecutive hours beginning at 8 a.m. and ending at 8:00 a.m.
 Central Time the succeeding day.